Making a Release#

 If several entries relate to the same change, only use a single bullet point.

-Note: the AppStream specification does not deal with alphabetical components inside a version, so whenever releasing a development snapshot (
+The AppStream specification does not deal with alphabetical components inside a version, so whenever releasing a development snapshot (

 alpha